For Administrators - Understanding DPSAC Services

 Automatic deactivations of an ID badge are based on future termination dates associated with an individual’s NED record or NED tasks that impact the type of ID badge a person will possess.
 Below, we will expand on the Not-to-Exceed Date, ID Badge Expiration Date and DIS Validation End Date, and we also will provide more information on Date Entered US and Badge Card Type Changes.

-• Not-To-Exceed (NTE) Date: If a NED record has an NTE date assigned to it, then the record will be automatically deactivated when that date occurs.
-This will deactivate not only the ID badge, but also the person’s NED record, and NIH network account.
 Many AOs use the NTE date field as a way to automatically deactivate someone’s NED record if they know the person will only be at NIH for a pre-determined length of time.
 However, if the person will be staying at NIH beyond this date, the NTE date field must be updated or the NED record will be deactivated when the date occurs.
-It's important to know that the NTE Date field is an optional field in NED.
+Please note: the NTE Date field is an optional field in NED.
 If someone’s NED record is deactivated by an NTE date, the entire record will need to be re-established in the NED system and a new ID badge must then be requested.
+If an administrative officer (AO) chooses to enter an NTE date, it is important that the NTE date is accurate.
+Otherwise, if an AO is unsure of the date, then keep the date blank in NED.

-• ID Badge Expiration Date: ID badge renewal tasks are auto-generated by the NED system approximately six weeks prior to the badge expiration date.
+ID badge renewal tasks are auto-generated by the NED system approximately six weeks prior to the badge expiration date.
 If the badge is not renewed before the expiration date printed on the badge, the badge will be automatically deactivated by the NED system.
 Badge renewal tasks appear in the AO’s NED Inbox 42 days before the badge expiration date.
 AOs also have the ability to “force renew” an ID badge that is within six months of expiration.
 To initiate an early renewal, the AO can simply select the “Renew Badge” task in NED.
 For more information on how ID Badge Expiration Dates differ from Not-To-Exceed (NTE) Dates, please see this chart.

 • DIS Validation End Date: DIS also enters a DIS Validation End Date (DVED) for Foreign Nationals working at NIH who are not permanent residents.
 This date indicates how long the person is authorized to work in the United States at NIH.
 When this date is reached, the Foreign National’s badge is automatically revoked.
 Unlike the NTE date, the DVED does not deactivate the entire NED record and will not impact the person’s NIH network account—It only deactivates the ID badge.
 If the person is still going to be at NIH beyond this date, they must obtain new employment authorization and/or visit authorization and coordinate with their AO and DIS.
 The AO can then sponsor them for a new badge.
 Once sponsored, the individual will need to bring their new paperwork to DIS for employment authorization validation, at which point DIS will enter the new DVED in NED.